 How to Prepare A Minimal Liquid Discharge Program

-A vendor-managed absorbent recycling program allows your skilled labor force the time to improve processes and increase efficiency.
+A minimal liquid discharge program allows your skilled labor force the time to improve processes and increase efficiency.
 Without spending hours each week sweeping granulated absorbents and dealing with inefficient disposable mats, your team can spend that valuable time on something more beneficial to your organization.
-Seeing how quickly a relatively simple change can improve productivity, you might wonder what project to take on next.
-Use this opportunity to improve your operations, update training and safety programs, and even eliminate another waste stream.

 Assign someone in each department to take inventory and organize each item in their collective workspace.
 Go deep in storage or often-overlooked areas to account for every tool, cleaning supply, and product.
 You may find duplicate items or items that were once useful but no longer serve a purpose.
 Finally, get rid of things you don’t need and put things you do need in easy-to-find places.
 Follow the 5S guidelines: sort, set in order, shine, standardize, and sustain.

 Organization is crucial to business success, especially if you operate in an industry with a lot of moving pieces.
 Poor organization could be destroying your organizations efficiency, especially if you work in industries like:

 Even if your industry isn’t listed above, organization is the key to success and safety.
 Keep your employees safe and productive by organizing your facility.
 This is one of the best ways to make sure you’re prepared to implement a new process like minimal liquid discharge.